dubyte/uploader/README.md

 It is a simple web app to upload file with an html form and a web server.
 The idea is to be used with a reverse_proxy that add the https, like caddy or nginx.

+## Use Case
+Upload files from mobile devices to servers without installing an app.

 ## Deployment for ubuntu arm64

 ```bash